vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-2_Jaccard-similarities.md

         Exploration into why we chose 8mers for protiens and 20mers for DNA Define a use case in which a 0.0 jaccard similarity is good or in which it is bad.
 Same for 100% similar cases

+Steps from here to Hammers:
+    Create a Repgen Set
+    Separate the PHEs sequence of each repgen (Do we want to have more than 1 role?)